Seiso Moyo

 Seiso Moyo (3 September 1956 – 21 December 2012) was a Zimbabwean politician, who served as deputy minister of agriculture from 11 October 2011 to 21 December 2012.

 Early life and education

 Moyo was born on 3 September 1956.
 He was a graduate of the Mzilikazi Secondary School.

 Career

 Moyo began his career as a social worker.
 Later he dealt with business leadership, non-governmental organisation management and rehabilitation management in several universities.

-In the 1970s he involved in politics and became district secretary for the Zapu youth in Thabalala.
+In the 1970s he was involved in politics and became district secretary for the Zapu youth in Thabalala.
 He became a member of Movement for Democratic Change – Tsvangirai (MDC-T) party when it was founded.
 He acted as secretary for elections in MDC-T. He was a member of the House of Assembly for Nketa-Emganwini Constituency for MDC-T. He served as deputy minister of agriculture, mechanisation and irrigation from 11 October 2011 to 21 December 2012 in the cabinet of prime minister Morgan Tsvangirai.